 - SDK: Software development kit, designed to make it easier for you to build your application using Zendesk functionality.

 - UI: User Interface, the visual element of your app, with which your end-user interacts.

 - Zendesk Chat: The chat service by Zendesk, used for end-User to agent real time text chat.

-The Web Widget enables you to embed Help Center search and articles, ticket creation, and live chat (Zendesk Chat) on your website.
+Web Widget (Classic) enables you to embed Help Center search and articles, ticket creation, and live chat on your website.

 There are two options that, when enabled, allow your end-users to contact you: contact form and chat.
-You can access these settings in your Zendesk by going to Admin > Channels > Widget.
+You can access these settings in your Zendesk in the Admin Center.
 See Configuring the components in your widget.